Sam-Awh/some-trader-idk/README.md

 2. Equity is calculated based on the trading strategy's performance.
 3. Trades, profits, and equity are visualized through plots.
 4. A summary of trades is provided, including net profit, number of winning and losing trades, and other performance metrics.

+## Signal Interpretation:
+1. Exported model h5 file located in the models/ directory is used to predict the next ticker for selected interval relative to the latest ticker.
+2. Prediction value is either 0 or 1, where 0 refers to an increase in value, 1 refers to a decrease in value.
+3. The same is printed as output.

 ## Conclusion:
 The notebook demonstrates the process of developing, training, testing, and backtesting a trading strategy.
 Users can modify parameters, extend data ranges, or experiment with different classifiers to further enhance the strategy.